-3.29 Reactive Power \
+3.31 Reactive Power

-Reactive Power means the product of voltage and current and the sine of the phase angle between them, measured in units of voltamperes reactive and standard multiples thereof;
+Reactive Power means the product of voltage and current and the sine of the phase angle between them measured in units of volt-amperes reactive and standard multiples thereof.

-3.30 Registrant \
+3.32 Registrant

-means, in relation to a Metering System, the person for the time being registered in CMRS or (as the case may be) SMRS in respect of that Metering System pursuant to Section K of the Balancing and Settlement Code.
+Registrant means in relation to a Metering System, the person for the time being registered in CMRS or (as the case may be) SMRS in respect of that Metering System pursuant to Section K of the Balancing and Settlement Code.

-[MHHS-MS]3.31 Settlement Instation ‡
+[MHHS-MS]3.33 Settlement Instation ‡

-Settlement Instation means a computer based system which collects or receives data on a routine basis from selected Outstation by the Central Data Collection Agent or (as the case may be) a relevant Data Collector or Data Service.
+Settlement Instation means a computer based system which collects or receives data on a routine basis from selected Outstation Systems by as Data Collector or Data Service as the case may be.